 This service provides opportunity for districts to belong to a digital reference library built through the collective purchasing power of all members.
-This Web-based digital reference collection, selected by a committee of librarians, is accessible by all students and staff from any computer with Internet access.
+This Web-based digital reference collection, selected by a committee of librarians, is accessible by all students and stafffrom any computer with Internet access.
 Teachers have the ability to have entire classes search one volume of a reference book all at the same time instead of being limited to one or two students per hardcover book.
+O/H SLS now offers an app for accessing databases from all mobile devices.